Photo by John D. Morrison, Prairie Vistas Photography

 Our granting focus is to build capacity for organizations working to preserve undisturbed grassland habitat and working lands.

-Currently, four land trusts operating in five states are active grantees under this program: Colorado Cattlemen’s Agricultural Land Trust, New Mexico Land Conservancy, Ranchland Trust of Kansas, and Texas Agricultural Land Trust.
-These land trusts have protected more than 62,000 acres as part of their grant activities, with 147,000 more acres expected this next year, alone.
+This program is helping agricultural land trusts expand their reach and impact.
+Currently, five land trusts operating in all six PLJV states are active under this program: Colorado Cattlemen’s Agricultural Land Trust, Nebraska Land Trust, New Mexico Land Conservancy, Ranchland Trust of Kansas, and Texas Agricultural Land Trust (working in both Texas and Oklahoma).
+Since the program launched in 2019, more than 70,000 acres have been protected by participating land trusts as part of their ongoing activities.

 Why ConocoPhillips Invests in Habitat Conservation